 All this make SBO perfect for engineering optimization.

-To build surrogate models for optimization purpose Optimizer block uses GP (Gaussian processes) technique.
+To build surrogate models for optimization purpose Design space exploration block in pSeven uses GP (Gaussian processes) technique.
 In addition to function prediction, GP model can estimate the accuracy of the surrogate model.
 This is crucial for SBO algorithms: search of the global optimum of the function turns into a search of the best probability to discover global optimum.
 On pic 1. you can see the evolution of surrogate model while SBO is discovering the global optimum.

 Pic.
 1. Evolution of the surrogate model (green surface) while SBO is working.
 True function is blue surface